 Part-time Study and Non-Degree Status

 While the program in Community Social Psychology provides for full-time study, part-time students are encouraged to apply.
-Most courses are offered at late afternoon and evening hours to accommodate students who are employed.
+Most courses are offered in late afternoon and evening hours to accommodate students who are employed.
 Students not pursuing an advanced degree or who wish to begin their graduate study without first applying for matriculated status are invited to register as non-degree students for specific graduate courses on a space-available basis.

 If a non-degree student later applies for acceptance into the Master’s program, his/her application will be treated equally with those of other new applicants, though performance in graduate courses taken on campus may be used as an additional admissions criterion.
-Non-degree students accepted as matriculated students may apply to transfer a maximum of 12 graduate credits earned at the University of Massachusetts Lowell with a grade of "B" or better toward the Master’s degree (but students may be encouraged to formally apply to the program after completing 6 CSP credits.
+Non-degree students accepted as matriculated students may apply to transfer a maximum of 12 graduate credits earned at the University of Massachusetts Lowell with a grade of "B" or better toward the Master’s degree (but students may be encouraged to formally apply to the program after completing six CSP credits.

 Bachelor's-Master's (BA/MA) Program

 Undergraduate psychology majors at the University of Massachusetts Lowell who have a GPA of 3.0 or better are invited to apply to the BA/MA Program, allowing students to begin graduate level coursework in our Community Social Psychology (CSP) Master’s Program while still pursuing their bachelor's degree.
-Up to 9 credits of graduate (500 level or higher) courses completed with a B grade or better may be used by the student to count toward both the Bachelor’s and Master's degrees.
+Up to nine credits of graduate (500 level or higher) courses completed with a B grade or better may be used by the student to count toward both the Bachelor’s and Master's degrees.